0xSmilingLizard/Receiver2Mod.MiscTweaks/README.md

 # MiscTweaks

-A mod for `Receiver 2`, that lets you tweak killdrone lights (color and intensity of the various states) and alert volume (both beeps and the camera's alarm).
+A mod for Receiver 2, that lets you tweak killdrone lights (color and intensity of the various states) and alert volume (both beeps and the camera's alarm).

 ## Install